rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/trees.md

 1. **Binary tree** -> is a tree data structure where each node has at MOST two children, often referred to as **left** and **right** children.
 The values it holds are not ordered.
 It can be **unbalanced**.

-2. **Binary search tree** -> a.k.a **BST**, **ordered / sorted binary tree**, is a specialized binary tree data structure that effectively organizes and maintains sorted / ordered data in that, the left child node's value is always smaller and right child node's value is always greater than the parent node's value.
+2. **Binary search tree** -> a.k.a **BST**, **ordered / sorted binary tree**, is a specialized binary tree data structure that effectively organizes and maintains sorted / ordered data in that, the left child node's value is always less and right child node's value is always greater than the parent node's value.
 It can be **unbalanced**

 3. **AVL tree** -> a.k.a **balanced binary search tree** / **Self-Balancing Binary Search Tree**, is a self-balancing binary search tree that guarantees a logarithmic time complexity (O(log n)) for *search*,*insertion*,and *deletion* operations.
 Its always balanced(**perfect balanced** or **good enough balanced** / **balanced**).